 Store Owner: You can only buy a yellow or a blue lighter.

 Ed: Is that also because of the law?

 Store Owner: No, it’s because that’s all I have left!

 I later did some research into the law.
 Things may have gone smoother if the clerk was better informed about the regulations.
-The law enables (just barely) some wiggle room for informing tobacco-buying customers of their options.
+The law enables some wiggle room for informing tobacco-buying customers of their options (with caveats of course).

 An Ontario Ministry of Health website states: